 The Politics of Climate Change

-The political economy of climate change is often left out of the mainstream conversation around political responses to mounting climate disasters.
-It's clear that global warming is fundamentally linked to the regime of capital accumulation, and the only way to fight climate change is to transition away from a capitalist system designed to pursue profit at the expense of the health of the planet and the people living on it.
+It's clear that global warming is fundamentally linked to the regime of capital accumulation, and the only way to fight climate change is to transition away from a system designed to pursue profit at the expense of our planet.

 To further the struggle for climate justice, we need to have some idea how the existing global order is likely to adjust to a rapidly changing environment.
 Climate Leviathan provides a radical way of thinking about the intensifying challenges to the global order.
 Drawing on a wide range of political thought, Joel Wainwright and Geoff Mann argue that rapid climate change will transform the world’s political economy and the fundamental political arrangements most people take for granted.